arctic-gsu/kubernetes_workshop/README.md

 node2   Ready    <none>          2m12s   v1.27.2
 ```

-start nother 3rd node and do the same
+start another i.e. 3rd node and do the same
 now in node1, you should see:
 ```
 [node1 kubelabs]$ kubectl get nodes